Some issues are easier to solve than others.

 Signs to look for in a victim

 The National Human Trafficking Hotline has put together a comprehensive—but not exhaustive—list of common “signs” that a person might be in a trafficking situation.
-Check out the full list if you get a chance, but here are some examples.
+Check out the full list if you can, but here are some examples.

 Consider reporting a situation if the individual in question: